Select any two GPUs for comparison

 Gaming Performance Comparison

-In terms of overall gaming performance, the graphical capabilities of the Intel HD Graphics 4600 Desktop are massively better than the .
+In terms of overall gaming performance, the graphical capabilities of the Nvidia GeForce GT 640 are significantly better than the Intel HD Graphics 4600 Desktop.

 |Mini Review||Intel HD Graphics 4600 Desktop is the successor to Intel HD 4000 Desktop that's featured in the Haswell based desktop CPUs. |